cNille/sar/README.md

 - Preview mode to show where replacements would be made, without making the changes
 - Skip preview mode with the force-flag
 - Skip binary files automatically
+- Ability to include hidden files. (default is to ignore hidden directories and files)
 - Ability to specify multiple file extensions to limit the search

 ## Usage